Tiramisu-Compiler/tiramisu-compiler.github.io/index.md

 </p>

 ### Why Tiramisu?
-* Tiramisu can perform complex loop transformations.
-* Tiramisu generates efficient code.
-* Tiramisu is designed to target different hardware architectures.
+* Tiramisu is designed to target different hardware architectures (thanks to its multi-layer IR).
+* Tiramisu generates efficient code (thanks to its scheduling language).
+* Tiramisu is a polyhedral compiler, therefore:
+    * It can perform complex loop transformations.
-* Tiramisu can express programs with cycles in their data-flow graph (e.g., recurrent neural networks), unlike many state-of-the-art DSL compilers.
+    * It can express programs with cycles in their data-flow graph (e.g., recurrent neural networks), unlike many state-of-the-art DSL compilers.
-* Tiramisu supports naturally non-rectangular iteration spaces.
+    * It supports naturally non-rectangular iteration spaces.
-* Tiramisu uses dependence analysis to guarantee the correctness of optimizations.
+    * It uses dependence analysis to guarantee the correctness of optimizations.

 ### Performance in Deep Learning